Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 133.  ### Question133
-An organization has decided to adopt Scrum, but management wants to change the terminology to fit with terminology already used.
+An organization has decided to adopt Scrum, but Management wants to change the terminology to fit with terminology already used.
 What will likely happen if this is done? (choose the best answer)

 - [ ] Without a new vocabulary as a reminder of the change, very little change may actually happen.
 - [ ] The organization may not understand what has changed with Scrum and the benefits of Scrum may be lost.